Marilyn Monroe: 1954–1955: Conflicts with 20th Century-Fox and marriage to Joe DiMaggio

 This was front-page news, and Monroe immediately took action to counter negative publicity.
 She and DiMaggio, who had been dating for two years, were married at the San Francisco City Hall on January 14, 1954.
 Fifteen days later, they flew to Japan, combining a "honeymoon" with his business trip.
-From Tokyo, she traveled to Korea, where she participated in a USO show, singing for over 60,000 U.S. Marines over a four-day period.
+From Tokyo, she traveled to South Korea, where she participated in a USO show, singing for over 60,000 U.S. Marines over a four-day period.
 After returning to the U.S., she was awarded Photoplays "Most Popular Female Star" prize.
 Monroe settled with Fox in March, with the promise of a new contract, a bonus of $100,000, and a starring role in the film adaptation of the Broadway success The Seven Year Itch.

 In April 1954, Otto Preminger's western River of No Return, the last film that Monroe had filmed prior to the suspension, was released.
 She called it a "Z-grade cowboy movie in which the acting finished second to the scenery and the CinemaScope process", but it was popular with audiences.
 The first film she made after the suspension was the musical There's No Business Like Show Business, which she strongly disliked but the studio required her to do for dropping The Girl in Pink Tights.
 It was unsuccessful upon its release in late 1954, with Monroe's performance considered vulgar by many critics.